tiliarou/tinfoil-1/README.md

  - Create the directory `/switch/dz/` on your switch's SD card.
  - Copy `dz.nro` to `/switch/dz/dz.nro`.
  - Obtain or generate a `keys.txt` file and place it in `/switch/dz/keys.txt`. `keys.txt` is a text file containing various Switch encryption keys.
 If you plan to generate it yourself, you can find instructions here:  https://gbatemp.net/threads/how-to-get-switch-keys-for-hactool-xci-decrypting.506978/ or use [`kezplez-nx`](https://github.com/shchmue/kezplez-nx)
- - Copy `locations.conf` to `/switch/dz/locations.conf`.
-You should edit this file, it is only an example.
-It points to the various local and network locations hosting your Switch content.
-You can view an example of how to add the various [supported protocols](#supported-protocols) by looking at the `locations.conf.example`s.

 ## Supported Protocols